 Learning abroad is an ideal way for students to gain experience in their field and to grow as an adult.
-Below are stories from a few of our students about why they chose to go abroad and how it is helping them as they prepare for their career.
+Below are stories from a few of our students about why they chose to go abroad and how helped them as they prepared for their career.

 Cody - Bioproducts Engineering